SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User-Defined_APIs/UD_APIs_Triggering_an_API.md

 To send a request to *UserDefinableApiEndpoint*, use a URL in the format `http(s)://{hostname}/api/custom/{route}`.
 (See [Route](xref:UD_APIs_Define_New_API#route).)

 > [!NOTE]
-> If your DataMiner System is connected to dataminer.services you can also call your User-Defined API through dataminer.services.
-To do this you just need to replace the {hostname} part of the URL with the Remote Access URL of your system.
-(See [Remote Access Documentation](https://aka.dataminer.services/remoteaccess).)
+> If your DataMiner System is connected to dataminer.services, you can also call your user-defined API through dataminer.services.
+To do so, replace the `{hostname}` part of the URL with the remote access URL of your system (see [Remote access](xref:Cloud_Remote_Access)).

 Examples: